JeremyXSC/FineGPR/README.md

 ****

 ## Acknowledgements
 This research was supported by the National Natural Science Foundation of China under Project (Grant No. 61977045).
 We would like to thank authors of FineGPR, and FineGPR-Caption dataset for their work.
 They provide tremendous efforts in these dataset to advance the research in this field.
-We also appreciate [Zefang Yu](https://github.com/yuzefang96), [Mingye Xie](https://myronxie.github.io/), [Guanjie You](https://github.com/YGJsGitHub), [Binjie Yan](https://github.com/ybj-catherine) for insightful feedback and discussion.
+We also appreciate [Zefang Yu](https://github.com/yuzefang96), [Mingye Xie](https://myronxie.github.io/) and [Guanjie You](https://github.com/YGJsGitHub) for insightful feedback and discussion.

 ****